rchillyard/Number/README.md

 Versions
 ========
+* Version 1.2.2
+* Version 1.2.1: Improved RQR classes.
 * Version 1.2.0: Another massive refactoring.
   - In particular:
   - ExpressionMatchers has undergone a complete re-write.
   - Solution has been added as a Field type (with RQR as a subtype of Solution).
   - Root classes have been refactored (now based on InversePower).
   -
 * Version 1.1.1: Massive refactoring: fixed many issues.
 Most significantly, expressions are evaluated in the context of a Factor.
 * Version 1.1.0: Significant refactoring:
     - Number is no longer a subtype of Field.
 Code should use the wrapper Real(number) to form a Field.